space-wizards/docs/src/en/general-development/codebase-info/codebase-organization.md

 ## Projects

-First, Space Station 14 and RobustToolkit are split into two seperate Git repositories.
+First, Space Station 14 and RobustToolkit are split into two separate Git repositories.

 In each of these Git repositories, they are further split into 3 "projects", which are:

 1. `Server`
    The server is meant to hold server-specific code that the client should never interact with, like atmospherics or botany.
 This assembly is only located on the game server.
 2. `Shared`
    Shared holds code that is shared between the Server and the Client.
 This assembly itself is not executable and relies on Server and Client to call methods from it.
-Shared is primarily for code-sharing and network prediction (which is when the client and server run code simultaniously to reduce latency).
+Shared is primarily for code-sharing and network prediction (which is when the client and server run code simultaneously to reduce latency).
    Importantly, Shared code cannot rely on any code that isn't itself in shared.
 3. `Client`
    Client, like the Server, contains the client-specific code like the UI.
 This assembly is only sent to the client/the person actually playing the game.

-This was done mainly to help do "seperation of concerns".
+This was done mainly to help do "separation of concerns".
 The Server shouldn't have to worry about how the UI is rendered or how the game looks, and the Client shouldn't have to worry how the backend of the game works.

 ## Subsystems